 “The guys at Trinity were so helpful and courteous,” says Theresa.
 “They gave us plenty of notice when they were coming, explained what they were doing when they were here, and were very respectful of Carl.”

-HomeWarming customers can save up to $900 per year – although each home is unique so it’s difficult to give an average.
+HomeWarming customers could save up to $900 per year – although each home is unique so it’s difficult to give an average.
 For Theresa, this means saving on heating and a more comfortable and healthy home for Carl.

 “I’m so glad Paul recommended this to us.
 There is no way we could have done this by ourselves,” says Theresa.